 You can manage the workload of a transitioning team by, for example, running sprints by discipline.
 So your testing becomes a sprint.
 It’s not pure

 However, long-term, all this structure and approach does to sprints is extend the delivery timescales.

 In this team, everyone changes jobs per sprint.
 Everyone writes code, then everyone moves to test it.
 This set up is good for cross-training, but you have cross-sprint release cycles.

-This is an organisational level team model and so it would work effectively in companies used to doing things in an agile way.
+This is an organizational level team model and so it would work effectively in companies used to doing things in an

 Agile Project Management Challenge #1: It doesn’t feel right

 And that might be perfectly OK.
 However, to see the benefit from being

 The fewer external dependencies the team members have on the rest of the business (or other teams) the easier it is for them to operate independently and do their job in the most